mendix/docs/developerportal/deploy/environments-details.md

 ### 2.2 Constants

-In this section you can view the configured constants.
+In this section, you can view the configured constants.
 Constants are used to define configuration values that can differ per environment.

-If you select a constant and click **Edit**, you can fill in the new value.
+To fill in a new value, select the constant and click **Edit**.

 <div class="alert alert-info">{% markdown %}